Colombian peso, market down on leftist Gustavo Petro's presidential win | Business

 Colombia's peso currency, its stock index and shares in state-run oil company Ecopetrol fell on Tuesday after leftist Gustavo Petro was elected president in a Sunday vote.
 Petro has promised to tackle deep inequality with pension redistributions, free university education and other social programs.

-The election of the former M-19 guerrilla marks a radical change for a country still scarred by decades of conflict, with many voters frustrated with the right-leaning political establishment.
-Nearly half of Colombians live in poverty.
+The election of the former M-19 guerrilla marks a radical change for a country still scarred by decades of conflict.
+Nearly half of Colombians live in poverty, and many voters are frustrated with the right-leaning political establishment.
 Analysts have predicted volatile markets in the short-term as investors await ministerial appointments.

-Petro has floated some moderates - including former ministers and an ex-central banker - as possible candidates to head his finance ministry.
-Even an orthodox pick would not "dispel uncertainties around the management of public finances and Colombia's external balance sheet," Morgan Stanley said in a note on Tuesday.
+Petro has floated a variety of moderates - including former ministers and ex-central bankers - as possible candidates to head his finance ministry.
+Even an orthodox pick would not "dispel uncertainties around the management of public finances and Colombia's external balance sheet," Morgan Stanley said in a note.

-The peso was down 2.74% to 4,012 pesos per dollar from its Friday level, after falling nearly 5% in the first minutes of trading in its largest intra-day fall since late 2008.
-Meanwhile the MSCI COLCAP index fell 5.25% to 1,377.69 and Ecopetrol shares were down 11.2% to 2,450 pesos per share.
+In its first minutes of trading on Tuesday, the peso tumbled nearly 5%, its largest intra-day fall since late 2008.
+It bounce off session lows and closed down 3% from Friday at 4,022.50 pesos per dollar.
+The MSCI COLCAP index fell more than 5% during the session and closed down 3.82% at 1,398.42.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)